How to Naturally Cure Ingrown Toenails

 - Skin diseases

-Thyme is a medicinal plant with multiple benefits, one of which includes helping to fight inflammation, infections, and calming pain.
-That’s why it is a perfect remedy for treating ingrown nails.
+Thyme is a medicinal plant with multiple benefits.
+One of those is that it helps fight inflammation, infections, and can relieve pain.
+This makes it a perfect remedy for treating ingrown nails.

 Lemon and salt

-Both lemon and salt act as disinfectants and inflammation reducers.
+Both lemon and salt are great disinfectants and inflammation reducers.

 All of these remedies are very effective ways to naturally cure ingrown toenails.
-So, you can choose one or the other according to the ingredients you have available in your kitchen.
-Or you could alternate them to see which one is more practical or useful.
+So, you can choose based on what you have in your kitchen, or you could alternate to see which one works best for you.

-This poultice, for example, is similar to the onion one, but is prepared with carrots instead.
-This not only helps eliminate the ingrown toenail, but it also revitalizes affected skin.
+This poultice, for example, is similar to the onion one, but you use carrots instead.
+Along with helping to eliminate the ingrown toenail, it also revitalizes affected skin.

-Apply this poultice three times a day, for at least 15 minutes.
+Apply three times a day, for at least 15 minutes.

-This remedy is super quick and also provides good results if repeated continuously until you see improvement.
-All you need to do is beat one egg white and apply it to the affected area several times a day.
-You can preserve the eggs white in the fridge for 3 days.
+This remedy is super quick and also provides great results if you do it until you see improvement.
+All you have to do is beat one egg white and apply it to the affected area several times a day.
+You can keep egg whites in the fridge for 3 days.

 You can prevent ingrown nails by following this advice:

-- Always keep your nails cut and uniformly trimmed, keeping in mind the cuticles as well.
-Always use a file so that no rough edges are left.
+- Always keep your nails cut and uniformly trimmed, keeping the cuticles in mind too.
+Always use a file so that you don’t leave any rough edges.

-- Avoid wearing socks that are too tight, and rather, choose ones that respect the natural shape of your foot.
-Make sure they are breathable.
-Preferably, you should avoid high heel shoes.
+- Avoid wearing socks that are too tight.
+Instead, choose socks that respect the natural shape of your foot.
+Make sure they’re breathable.
+Ideally, you should also avoid high-heeled shoes.

-- If you have suffered some sort of blow or if someone stepped on your foot, treat them with natural remedies even though it doesn’t seem very severe.
+- If you’ve had any kind of injury, like someone stepping on your foot, treat it with natural remedies even if it doesn’t seem severe.

-- Moisturize your hands and feet regularly, using moisturizing creams that contain vitamin E or plant oils.
+- Moisturize your hands and feet regularly, with creams that contain vitamin E or plant oils.

-- If you have had fungus on the affected area, apply a drop of pure tea tree oil daily, which is a powerful fungicide.
+- If you have had fungus on the affected area, apply a drop of pure tea tree oil every day.
+It’s a powerful fungicide.

-Recommendation: if your toenail is infected and the infection doesn’t go away, continues in the same condition, or get’s bigger, see your doctor as soon as possible to prevent further complications.
-This isn’t very common, but it could happen if you don’t care for it, like a nail falls off, an abscess forms, the infection spreads, etc. So, instead of letting that happen, why not cure your ingrown toenails naturally with these remedies?
+Recommendation: if your toenail is infected and the infection doesn’t go away, stays the same, or gets worse, see your doctor to prevent further complications.
+This isn’t super common, but it could happen if a nail falls off, an abscess forms, the infection spreads, etc. So, instead of letting that happen, why not cure your ingrown toenails naturally with these remedies?

 Photos courtesy of FoundryParkInn